 Yakima HighRoad Review

-Cons: Extremely difficult on taller vehicles, harder load process for shorter riders, lock cores not included for integrated lock
+Cons: Works best on lower vehicles, harder to load bike, lock cores not included for integrated lock

 Compare to Similar Products

 |Check Price at Amazon|

 Compare at 3 sellers